Ex-Hells Angels George Christie: An exclusive interview – PART 1

 G.C.
 It’s the story of a guy that gets into the Marines and when he leaves goes back into his motorcycle club and picks up where he has left off.
 He is trying to promote peace within the motorcycle culture but every road he goes down, the government tries to get him to incite a war, for they are trying to end the motorcycle culture.

-Our conversation is interrupted by a middle aged man who recognizes George and who invites him to a local motorcycle event; he is very polite and almost afraid to bother us.
-The man, dressed all in white probably doesn’t know that George resigned from the club in 2011, for he kindly offers a boot for the Hells Angels to sell their t-shirts and merchandise.
-We both smile, dressed all in dark; we have a sip and continue the journey through history that you will be able to read on Saturday, September 7.
-George and I will get deeper into why he left the Hells Angels, we will talk politics, freedom, prison, his forthcoming documentary and so much more that will make a lot of people talk.
-DON'T MISS IT.
+Our conversation is interrupted by a middle aged man who recognizes George and who invites him to a local motorcycle event.
+He is very polite and almost afraid to bother us.
+The man probably doesn’t know that George resigned from the club in 2011, for he kindly offers a boot for the Hells Angels to sell their t-shirts and merchandise.
+We both smile at him and continue the journey through history.